-- Check status of SD In, HD In or 3G In green LEDs.
-One should be lit.
-If not, check the input signal for presence and quality. - · Check cabling to input of module.
+- Check status of Active LEDs.
+Primary or Secondary should be lit.
+If not, check the inputs for signal presence and quality. - Check cabling to input of the module.

-You may also refer to the technical support section of the Ensemble web site for the latest information on your equipment at the URL below:
+Please also refer to the technical support section of the Ensemble Designs web site for the latest information on your equipment at the URL below: